+In our complete-information treatments, participants know the surplus generated by each pair of participants in the market.
 In our incomplete-information treatments, participants enter the market knowing the profile of match surpluses they can generate.
 That is, they know their own type.
 They do not, however, know the types of other participants.
-In particular, at the start of the market, they do not know who will help them generate which surplus, nor how likely a matched individual is to accept an offer they make.
+In particular, at the start of the market, they do not know who will help them generate which surplus.
 Learning occurs through market interactions.
-Whenever an offer is accepted, both partners learn the match surplus they jointly generate and the resulting payoffs they receive.
-The full market observes the creation of matches, as well as the surplus that recipients of accepted offers receive, but not the total surplus such matches generate.
+Whenever an offer is accepted, both partners learn the match surplus they jointly generate and the resulting payoffs they receive.1 The full market observes the creation of matches, as well as the surplus that recipients of accepted offers receive, but not the total surplus such matches generate.

+Empirical Regularities.
 Several insights emerge from our analysis.
 As we describe in our literature review below, prior experimental work supports the impression that, at least without transfers, decentralized interaction yields stable outcomes.
-Our results show that matching markets with transfers often produce utilitarian efficient outcomes, but stable outcomes are less common.2 This effect is particularly salient when the surplus is submodular.
-Specifically, with complete information, 94% of our supermodular markets culminate in efficient, positively assortative outcomes and 79% of market results are stable.
+Our results show that matching markets with transfers often produce utilitarian efficient matchings, but stable outcomes are less common.2 Thus, there is a sense in which the common wisdom on the benefits of transfers holds water in our data, albeit at the cost of stability.
+This effect is particularly salient when the surplus is submodular.
+Specifically, with complete information, 94% of our supermodular markets culminate in efficient, positively assortative outcomes and 78% of market results are stable.
 When preferences are submodular, only 73% of our markets yield efficient, negatively assortative outcomes and a mere 14% of ultimate outcomes are stable.
-Nonetheless, there is a sense in which the common wisdom on the benefits of transfers holds water in our data.
-Namely, the total surplus in our markets is still higher than that which would be generated in stable outcomes absent transfers.